-Since its inception in 1855, Bates College has been committed to the ideals of inclusion and egalitarianism.
-Celebrated as one of the first U.S. institutions of higher learning to admit women and people of color, Bates is recognized for its inclusive social character and progressive tradition.
-We value the diversity of persons and perspective, and engage in the transformative power of our differences.
-Our commitment to equity and inclusion is the guiding principle behind our Prologue to Bates, a fly-in program geared towards students entering their senior year who express interest in being a part of our inclusive and pluralistic community.
-All students who attend high school in the U.S. and Puerto Rico are welcomed to apply, especially students who are first-generation-to-college, low-income, and/or historically underrepresented in higher education.
+At Bates, we value the diversity of persons and perspectives, and engage in the transformative power of our differences.
+Our commitment to equity and inclusion is the guiding principle behind Prologue to Bates, a program geared towards students entering their senior year who express interest in being a part of our inclusive and pluralistic community.
+All seniors who attend high school in the U.S. and Puerto Rico are welcomed to apply, especially students who are first-generation-to-college, low-income, and historically underrepresented in higher education.

 Day 1 (Wednesday)

-Join your fellow Prologue attendees, members of the Bates Admission staff, and current students as Jared Rivers, Senior Associate Dean of Admission and Director of Diversity Enrollment, welcomes you to Bates and provides you with an overview of the Prologue to Bates program.
+Join your fellow Prologue attendees, members of the Bates Admission staff, and current students as Jared Rivers, Senior Associate Dean of Admission and Director of Access, welcomes you to Bates and provides you with an overview of the Prologue to Bates program.

-Current Seniors will lead the group in a series of get-to-know-you activities.
+Current students will lead the group in a series of get-to-know-you activities.
 Be prepared to get goofy and share information about yourselves!